-The OCC routinely reviews the costs recovered from customers through OG&E's fuel adjustment clause.
-On July 31, 2014, the OCC Staff filed an application to review OG&E's fuel adjustment clause for calendar year 2013, including the prudence of OG&E's electric generation, purchased power and fuel procurement costs.
-On May 21, 2015, the ALJ recommended that the OCC find that OG&E's 2013 electric generation, purchased power and fuel procurement processes and costs were prudent, accurate and properly applied to customer billing statements.
-OG&E received an order to that effect from the OCC on June 17, 2015.
+On July 28, 2015, the OCC Staff filed an application to review OG&E's fuel adjustment clause for calendar year 2014, including the prudence of OG&E's electric generation, purchased power and fuel procurement costs.
+On May 26, 2016, the OCC issued a final order, finding that for the calendar year 2014 OG&E's electric generation, purchased power and fuel procurement processes and costs were prudent.

-Oklahoma Demand Program Rider
+Oklahoma Demand Program Rider Review - SmartHours Program